l00177540/Python/README.md

 The code was stored locally on the student’s OneDrive C:\Users\leooc\OneDrive - Atlantic TU\IAC Assignment 2\Python and then pushed up to this GitHub repo.

-A .gitignore file was created on GitHub to exclude complied Pythion (.pyc extension) files.
+A .gitignore file was created on GitHub to exclude complied Python (.pyc extension) files.
 This new file was then pulled to the local repo using git pull.
 Because the repo was originally uploaded to GitHub without a gitignore file, the file had to be applied by using these commands:

 *git rm -r --cached .*